Setting up a Company in Switzerland: 5 Steps to Your Own Business

 - Health insurance

-4. Determine taxation of the company
+4. Determine Taxation of the Company

 The taxation of the company also depends on its legal form.
 The tax system in Switzerland is three-layered: the federal government, the canton and the municipalities levy taxes.
 The tax laws and thus also the tax burden vary from canton to canton.
 Cantonal taxes include, for example, income tax, wealth tax, inheritance tax, capital tax and real estate tax.

 Tip: If you are flexible in choosing the location of your company, compare the taxation of your company in the individual cantons before setting up.
-In this way, you will find out where it is most favorable for you from a tax perspective to locate your company.
+In this way, you will find out where it is most favourable for you from a tax perspective to locate your company.

-Direct taxes for companies
+Direct Taxes for Companies

 Direct taxes are levied by the federal government, the canton and the municipality.
 Depending on the legal form, a distinction is made as to what the tax is based on:

 Sole proprietorships are not legal entities.
-Therefore, taxation is applied to the natural person, i.e. the income you earn and the assets you own are taxed according to the respective cantonal income and wealth tax rates.
+Therefore, taxation is applied to the individual person, i.e. the income you earn and the assets you own are taxed according to the respective cantonal income and wealth tax rates.

-For corporations (GmbH and AG)
+For Corporations (GmbH and AG)

 The federal profit tax amounts to 8.5% of the net profit.
 The capital tax is levied by the canton or municipality and therefore varies from canton to canton due to the different tax laws.